anjalisilva/mixMVPLN/README.md

 ```

 `mixMVPLN` contains 5 functions.
 For the purpose of generating
-simulation data via mixtures of MVPLN: *mvplnDataGenerator*.
+simulation data via mixMVPLN: *mvplnDataGenerator*.
 For
-carrying out clustering of count data using mixtures of MVPLN via 1)
+carrying out clustering of count data using mixMVPLN via 1)
 method based on MCMC-EM with parallelization: *mvplnMCMCclus*; 2) method
 based on VGAs: *mvplnVGAclus*; and 3) the hybrid approach that combines
 both the VGAs and MCMC-EM-based approach: *mvplnHybriDclus*.
 For